 Viili is a ‘mesothermic‘ culture of bacteria and yeasts.
 That means room temperature, no heating.

 Regular yoghurt needs the milk to be ‘denatured’ beforethe microbes can get to work.
 Horrible though that sounds, it simply means heated until things break down so that the milk doesn’t form curds.

 The combination of microbes in Viili don’t need that step and are quite happy getting to work on the milk as it is.

-All you need to do is get some Viili culture from somewhere (I got mine from a friend) and some milk.
+All you need to do is get some Viili culture from somewhere – I got mine from a friend (but you can get it easily online) and some milk.